minhtran241/flexiconnect-architecture/README.md

 ## Frontend Test

 -   The Test Page is used for test the Services in this Architecture
--   The Test Page will send a example request to the specific Service that user choose and then receive the response from that Service
+-   The Test Page will send an example request to the specific Service that user choose and then receive the response from that Service
 -   Technologies
     -   [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/)
     -   [javaScript](https://www.javascript.com) for fetching data from the services